Who is eligible to apply?

-- Student fills out the Application and Request to Test Form
+- Student fills out and submits the CEP & eCHS Student Application

 - Student's high school transcripts are scanned or faxed to M State

 For questions, contact Erin Warren at 218.736.1569 or firstname.lastname@example.org

-- Students complete the application and Accuplacer process (listed above)
+- Students complete the application process (listed above).

 - The high school's point of contact/counselor confirms CEP courses for the upcoming term and registration forms are sent via email (refer to the CEP Process Timeline for dates).